LW83/Project1-CARE/README.md

   - Two hidden form feedback pages exist to provide feedback to the user where they sign up to the newsletter or submit a tip suggestion.
   - These are not functioning forms but are created using the method "Get" to call a feedback page.
   - Following a sign-up to the newsletter, the user is taken to a page with a "Welcome!
-Thanks for Signing Up!" message and a link to return to the homepage.
+Thanks for signing up!" message and a link to return to the homepage.
 All other aspects of the page including header and footer are consistent with the other pages of the site.

   ![Newsletter Feedback](./docs/newsletter_signup.png)

-  - Following a tip-submission, the user is taken to a page with a "Thank you for your Submission!" message and a link to return to the homepage.
+  - Following a tip-submission, the user is taken to a page with a "Thank you for your submission!" message and a link to return to the homepage.
 Again, all other aspects of the page including header and footer are consistent with the other pages of the site.

   ![Tip Submission](./docs/tip_submission.png)
 ***
 ## Potential Future Features

  - Potential additional future features for the site include:
-      - Embedding a video in the About section of the homepage was considered, but due to the fictional nature of the group it was not possible to find a suitable video.
+      - Embedding a video in the About section of the Home page was considered but due to the fictional nature of the group it was not possible to find a suitable video.
 This is something that could be added at a future point.
       - Image gallery: It may be worth including a gallery of images from events within the site itself for users.
-Currently the site directs users to social media profiles for the group to meet this requirement as the more common way for share more real-time updates.
+Currently the site directs users to social media profiles for the group to meet this requirement as the more common way for sharing more real-time updates.
-      - Download functionality for tips page: Given the content included in the tips page, providing fucntionality for users to download the list is a future fucntionality for the site which would likely be beneficial.
+      - Download functionality for Tips page: Given the content included in the tips page, providing fucntionality for users to download the list is a future fucntionality for the site which would likely be beneficial.
 ***
 ## Testing